daniel-abbott/tech3bsp/README.md

 # tech3bsp
 An importer addon for Godot 4 to import an idTech3 BSP file as a Godot scene.
-Tested on `4.4.1-stable`, `4.5.1-stable`, and `4.6.dev`
+Tested on all official builds `>= 4.4.1-stable` (including the current release version `4.6.stable.official`) as well as current dev build `4.7.dev`.

-Currently supports "Quake 3 Arena" and "Return to Castle Wolfenstein" BSPs, with potential plans to add Raven BSP (Jedi Outcast, etc.)
+Currently supports "Quake 3 Arena", "Star Trek Voyager Elite Force" and "Return to Castle Wolfenstein" BSPs, with potential plans to add Ravens RBSP format (Jedi Outcast, etc.)
 - This importer was written from scratch based on publicly available documentation of the Quake 3 BSP file format.
 No GPL code from the Quake 3 source release was copied or used.
 Work is based primarily on the unofficial specs found at https://www.mralligator.com/q3/.

 If you want to work with Quake 1, Quake 2, Half-Life, or an alternate implementation of Quake 3 Arena BSP's, please check out https://github.com/jitspoe/godot_bsp_importer (which inspired this project).